 It would not be fair to in-n-out burger for me not to nominate them, way too good.

 11. What genres of music are you into?

 A wide range, from various forms of electronic music – dream pop, post-dub, in love with musicians like Burial, Nicolas Jaar, and Flying Lotus throw in some disco and probably end up with chill ambient or acoustic tunes, that if he/she singing has a beautiful voice, it will transfix me immediately, as will powerful lyrics.

 12. If you could live anywhere in the world, where would you most like to live?

-I lived in Melbourne, then London, travelled around Europe and to NYC and after all that moving I finally found my favourite city where I am now in Los Angeles, it’s why I’m here and not going anywhere, there are far too many opportunities to grab hold of that not staying is not an option.
+I lived in Melbourne, then London, traveled around Europe and to NYC and after all that moving I finally found my favorite city where I am now in Los Angeles, it’s why I’m here and not going anywhere, there are far too many opportunities to grab hold of that not staying is not an option.

-13. What is your favorite quote or or famous last words?
+13. What is your favorite quote or famous last words?

 I have been memorizing Sylvia Plath poems for years, she is a huge inspiration to me, despite being suicidal and killing herself, she wrote with such an intensity and emotional depth.
 The line from one of her poems that I’d have to say is “I am too pure for you or anyone” as I did end up getting ‘too pure’ tattooed on my skin.